Distance runner Hellen Obiri is moving thousands of miles from her home in Kenya to pursue her marathon ambitions – KION546

 By George Ramsay, CNN

-When Hellen Obiri moves nearly 9,000 miles from Kenya to Colorado later this year, she already knows she’ll miss some of the comforts of home.
+When Hellen Obiri moves 14,000 kilometers from Kenya to Colorado later this year, she already knows she’ll miss some of the comforts of home.

 That includes Kenyan food and the country’s staple of ugali — a dense porridge made from maize flour.